"

 Knowledge Check

-Instructions should typically be written using command verb forms (also known as the imperative mood) and using “you” to make it perfectly clear what the reader should do.
+Instructions should typically be written using command verb forms in the active voice (also known as the imperative mood) and using “you” to make it perfectly clear what the reader should do.
 Here is an example:

 Step 2: Inflating your automobile tires with air